 - Creating multilingual blogs will expand the reach of your brand.
-A blog will establish you as a thought leader and build a unique identity for your bard.
+A blog will establish you as a thought leader and build a unique identity for your blog.

 The Use Of Social Media In International Marketing

-A couple of aspects need to be examined while working on a global social media strategy.
+A couple of aspects must be examined while working on a global social media strategy.
 One cannot simply pick up posts, translate them, and copy-paste them to their target audience.

 Instead, one needs to bring experienced translators on board.
 This will help avoid gaffes that could backfire and result in potential lawsuits.